 Introduction of the Transfer Balance Cap

-From 01 July 2017, the Government introduces a $1.6 million cap on the total amount of superannuation benefits that you can transfer into a tax-free retirement account.
+From 01 July 2017, the Government introduces a $1.6 million cap on the total amount of superannuation benefits that you can transfer into a tax-free Retirement Phase account.
 This limit is known as the Transfer Balance Cap (TBC).

 Superannuation benefits accumulated in excess of the cap can remain in the Accumulation Account, where the earnings will be taxed at up to 15%.